 Multiple Sclerosis (MS) is a chronic demyelinating disorder of the central nervous system (CNS) that affects predominately patients aged 20-40 years.
 The epidemiology of MS is changing worldwide, as the understanding of its immunopathogenesis and natural history, with new evidence pointing towards a multifactorial etiology involving both environmental and genetic factors.
 The prevalence and incidence rates of MS have been steadily increasing worldwide over the last few decades including the Middle East North Africa (MENA) region.
 The field of MS therapeutics is evolving rapidly as several novel disease modifying therapies (DMTs) have been added to our armamentarium in the last decade.

 There is a clear need to unify and update the diagnostic and therapeutic paradigms in Dubai as:

-- Some diagnostic mimickers of MS, such as neurobrucellosis, neuro-Behçet, Toxocara canis myelitis, Human T-lymphotropic virus 1 (HTLV-1) myelitis, and others might be unique or much more common in the Middle East compared to Europe or North America, which necessitates a slightly different diagnostic approach. - 2.
-With evolving diagnostic criteria and the advent of new oral and parenteral therapies for multiple sclerosis (MS), most current diagnostic and treatment algorithms need revision and updating. - 3.
+- 1. Most countries in the region are in the process of establishing specialized MS centers. - 2.
+Some diagnostic mimickers of MS, such as neurobrucellosis, neuro-Behçet, Toxocara canis myelitis, Human T-lymphotropic virus 1 (HTLV-1) myelitis, and others might be unique or much more common in the Middle East compared to Europe or North America, which necessitates a slightly different diagnostic approach. - 3.
+With evolving diagnostic criteria and the advent of new oral and parenteral therapies for multiple sclerosis (MS), most current diagnostic and treatment algorithms need revision and updating. - 4.
 The diagnosis of MS relies on incorporating clinical and paraclinical findings to prove dissemination in space and time and exclude alternative diseases that can explain the findings at hand.
-The differential diagnostic workup should be guided by clinical and laboratory red flags to avoid unnecessary tests. - 4.
+The differential diagnostic workup should be guided by clinical and laboratory red flags to avoid unnecessary tests. - 5.
 Appropriate selection of MS therapies is critical to maximize patient benefit.

-The current guidelines review the current diagnostic criteria for MS and the scientific evidence supporting treatment of acute relapses, radiologically isolated syndrome, clinically isolated syndrome, relapsing remitting MS, progressive MS, pediatric cases and pregnant women.
+The current guidelines review the current diagnostic criteria for MS and the scientific evidence supporting treatment of acute relapses, radiologically isolated syndrome, clinically isolated syndrome, relapsing remitting MS, progressive MS, paediatric cases and pregnant women.
 The purpose of these guidelines is to provide practical recommendations and algorithms for the diagnosis and treatment of MS based on current scientific evidence and clinical experience.